Trajectory-based models in strong-field physics: Semiclassical models and high-order harmonic generation

 \section{Semiclassical models and high-order harmonic generation}

-The number of works focusing on calculations of HHG spectra using semiclassical models is large but not as large as one might expect, see Refs.~\cite{Chu1990,Maquet1992,Keitel1995,Duan2000,Lee2001,Botheron2009,Uzdin2010,Higuet2011,Cloux2015,Shafir2012,Soifer2010,Hostetter2010,Abanador2017,Solanpaa2014}.
-To the best of our knowledge, the first paper of such kind dates back to 1990 \cite{Chu1990}, i.e., before the emergence of the three-step model.
-In Ref.~\cite{Chu1990} it was suggested to calculate the harmonic spectrum $I\left(\omega\right)$ as the spectral density of the dipole moment function $z\left(t\right)$:
+Although many studies have investigated HHG spectra using semiclassical models, the number is smaller than might be anticipated, see Refs.~\cite{Chu1990,Maquet1992,Keitel1995,Duan2000,Lee2001,Botheron2009,Uzdin2010,Higuet2011,Cloux2015,Shafir2012,Soifer2010,Hostetter2010,Abanador2017,Solanpaa2014}.
+The earliest study of this type was published in 1990 \cite{Chu1990}, prior to the development of the three-step model.
+In Ref.~\cite{Chu1990} it was suggested to compute the harmonic spectrum $I\left(\omega\right)$ as the spectral density of the dipole moment $z\left(t\right)$:

 where $\left<\right>$ is the average over the ensemble of relevant classical trajectories.
 The hydrogen atom was considered in Ref.~\cite{Chu1990}.
 The necessary initial conditions for calculation of trajectories were sampled according to the microcanonical distribution.
-This study focused on physical mechanisms underlying the ionization process, and these mechanisms were investigated using single classical trajectories.
+The study analyzed the underlying physical mechanisms of ionization using representative classical trajectories.
 As a result, the harmonic spectra were calculated only for some trajectories typical for strong-field ionization \cite{Chu1990}.

 The single-trajectory analysis of the dipole moment and power spectra generated in the ionization of atomic hydrogen was also carried out in Ref.~\cite{Maquet1992}.
 At the same time, the HHG spectra calculated by using an ensemble of classical trajectories and Eq. ~(\ref{hhg}) were presented \cite{Maquet1992}.
 As in Ref.~\cite{Chu1990}, the initial conditions were sampled based on the microcanonical distribution.
 The parameters used in \cite{Maquet1992} correspond to the tunneling regime: $\omega=0.086$~a.u. and $F=0.11-0.14$~a.u. (the Keldysh parameter $\gamma=0.61-0.78$).
 The resulting HHG spectra were found to be noisy, and the level of the noise increased with increasing intensity.
 The origin of this noise was studied \cite{Maquet1992}.
 The HHG process in the relativistic regime at the intensities exceeding $3.5\cdot10^{16}$ W/cm$^2$ was investigated in Ref.~\cite{Keitel1995}.
 Among other issues, the HHG spectrum in this regime was calculated using a trajectory-based model.